Yugaank-Kalia/Alpha-Music-Player/README.md

 # Alpha Music Player
 A simple music player written in Python with PyGame, a library made for creation of games in python.
-One of my first projects in Python.
+This is one of my first projects in Python.

-This code snippet will
+To run this code snippet you will

-1.You'll need to install PyGame and import it.
+1.You'll need to **install PyGame** and import it.</br>
-2.Initiate the **Mixer of PyGame** and Create a display give it dimensions.
+2.Initiate the **Mixer of PyGame** and Create a display give it dimensions.</br>
-3.Fill the display with colours.
+3.Fill the display with colours.</br>
-4.Set fps of update() function.
+4.Set fps of update() function.</br>
-5.It will Run until it hits event.type == pygame.QUIT condition.
+5.It will run until it hits event.type == pygame.QUIT condition.
 ```
 import pygame
 pygame.init()